matey-0/Reynard/README.md

 - You need maximum privacy in all situations

 **LibreWolf already has excellent privacy defaults.** Reynard enhances performance and usability, but isn't necessary for privacy beyond a handful of prefs.

-## Regarding VPNs
-> **Note:** VPNs don't make you anonymous, they are just an extra layer of security/privacy.
-They are mainly useful for preventing your ISP from tracking you, circumventing location or network-based censorship, and for preventing IP-address based tracking.

-I recommend using a well-regarded VPN in addition to this setup.
-Mullvad VPN or Proton VPN are good options (no-logging, fast, good privacy policies, etc); I personally use Mullvad VPN.
-If you decide to use a VPN, you will need to setup AdGuard Home to work properly with the VPN.

 ## About Reynard
 I've been hardening my browser for the past two years, starting with Firefox when I was ~14.
 In April of this year, after the Firefox drama around advertising and data collection, I switched to LibreWolf and rebuilt my entire configuration from the ground up.
 I'm 16 now, and Reynard is the result: lots of work built on lots of learning about browser internals, privacy trade-offs, and performance optimisations.